Nam Xay Viewpoint in Vang Vieng Laos

 The most well known hot spot in Vang Vieng is the Blue Lagoon, a swimming spot famous for its aquamarine water…except much like the Kuang Si Waterfall in Luang Prabang, it is not so blue during rainy season from June to August.
 Just look at the difference!

-The entrance fee for all 3 lagoons is 10,000 Kip per person, and the best time to visit the blue lagoons in Vang Vieng is from September/October to March.
+The entrance fee for all the lagoons are between 10,000-20,000 Kip per person, and the best time to visit the blue lagoons in Vang Vieng is from September/October to March.

-Read more about the different blue lagoons in Vang Vieng here, including the differences between them and why I love Blue Lagoon 3!
+Read more about the different blue lagoons in Vang Vieng here, including the differences between them and why I love Blue Lagoon 3 and 4!

 10. Practice Yoga